 “… one that encourages close social ties and mutual interdependence, grating each individual net of unconditioned emotional support.
 Within this nurturing framework, individuals feel secure enough to become quite free and independent.
 Paradoxically, I have found the Ladakhis less emotionally dependent than we are in industrial society.
 There is love and friendship, but it is not intense or grasping—not a possession of one person by another.”

-Yet to possess, in all its forms is the hallmark of capitalist societies.
+Yet to possess, in all its forms is the hallmark of capitalist and State run socialist societies.
 For the Elite and the apathetic, it is the: “close social ties and mutual interdependence” and “emotional support” that must be systematically replaced with dependency on the State, whilst fulfilling our obedient roles as consumers with its inculcation of fear and insecurity should you determine to live your lives outside Official Culture.

 The “success” of the West and its agribusiness is a seductive illusion from which millions have been drawn, including those from Ladakh.
-Norberg-Hodge explains why: “Previously, with cooperative labor between people, farmers had no need for money.
+As Norberg-Hodge explains: “Previously, with cooperative labor between people, farmers had no need for money.
 Now, unable to pay larger and larger wages for farm hands, some are forced to abandon the villages.”
 Some in the global market place and mass immigration from Western-backed destabilised countries have found their fortune but most have not.
-The end of blue collar work is in sight through computerization and robotics.
+The end of blue collar work is in sight through computerisation and robotics.
 It has long been a familiar story characterising the Industrial Revolution and the rise of the global industrialists.

-The monoculture of the mind that inevitably descended on Ladakh infected first the minds of the young and old alike with a culture-shock which led to a restructuring of the notion of time and with it the sense of place within the fabric of Nature.
+The monoculture of the mind that inevitably descended on Ladakh infected first the minds of the young and old alike with a culture-shock that led to a restructuring of the notion of time and with it the sense of place within the fabric of Nature.
 The Ladakhi connection to and between the land and psyche, community values and Western precepts merged to create disorientation and obligation to a world that was essentially alien.
-Insecurity and lack of self-esteem logically had to follow as did the Western template of self-importance or pride:
+Insecurity and lack of self-esteem logically had to follow, as did the Western template of self-importance or pride:

 The Ladakhis now have less time for each other and for themselves.
 As a result, they are losing their once-acute sensitivity to the nuances of the world around them—the ability, for instance, to detect the slightest variations in the weather, or in the movement of the stars.
 A friend from Markha Valley summed it up for me: ―I can‘t understand it.
 My sister in the capital she now has all these things that do the work faster.
 She just buys her clothes in a shop; she has a jeep, a telephone, a gas cooker.
 All of these things save so much time, and yet when I visit her, she doesn‘t have time to talk to me.